 - Use of horses and pack animals throughout.

 - All food (snacks and meals) and soft drinks.

-On application, potential teammates will receive a detailed Expedition Handbook.
+On application to join this epic expedition, potential teammates will receive a detailed Expedition Handbook.
 Here are some expedition-specific questions and our general FAQ will answer many other questions.
 Get in touch if your question remains unanswered.

 Will we ride horses?

 This expedition is supported by horses and pack animals as you might have noted from the imagery.
 The horses are not there to be ridden regularly but are for support, and will be used to assist with river crossings and carrying kit.
 On occasion, teammates might be able to ride on a horse for short periods (to allow blisters to heal for example!) for which helmets will be provided.
 Teammates should arrive prepared to trek on foot for the duration of this expedition.

 I’m a vegetarian.
 Can I join?

 Teammates with dietary requirements are welcome to apply for this expedition and should state their specific requirements when applying.
 There are no frills in the mountains and local food supplies may be limited and basic, so a realistic approach to food is required on this expedition.

 Can I charge all my electricals?